cleebp/csc-510-group-g/apr1/experiment/tasks.md

 Again, just like in task 7, we need to find some missing pieces of /lib/clipboard-history-view.coffee.
 There are 2 total copies here and they are located inside /source/source3 and source4, their paste locations are inside clipboard-history-view.coffee and are labeled with comments.

 ## Task 9
+[copy source from multiple windows][inside editor copy] Oh no!
+It looks like all of /lib/clipboard-history-view.coffee has been broken apart and split between /source/source1 -> source4.
+You know the deal, you are looking for 4 copies spread out between these four source directories, make sure you copy them and paste them in the correct locations (look for the comments for task 9).

 ## Task 10
+[copy source from multiple windows][inside editor copy] Okay you know the deal, just like in task 9 /lib/clipboard-history-view.coffee has been broken apart and split between /source/source1 -> source4.
+You are looking for 4 copies spread out between these four source directories, make sure you copy them and paste them in the correct locations (look for the comments for task 10).